csci430-os/assg04/README.md

 ## Task 1: Implement basic `PagingSystem` accessor methods

-The first test case of the unit tests this week simply tests some of the accessor methods of the `PagingSystem` class, and the functions to load and generate simulated page streams.
+The first setup test case of the unit tests this week simply tests some of the accessor methods of the `PagingSystem` class, and the functions to load and generate simulated page streams.

 As a warm up exercise the get accessor methods of the `PagingSystem` class have been left unimplemented.
-You need to complete these functions to get the first test case working: `getMemorySize()`, `getSystemTime()` `getNumPageReferences()`.
+You need to implement these functions to get the first test case working: `getMemorySize()`, `getSystemTime()` `getNumPageReferences()`.
 All of these accessor methods are simply accessing and returning a corresponding member variable of the `PagingSystem` class.
+These functions have not yet been declared, so you have to create a function declaration in the `PaginsSystem.hpp` header file, then the implementation in the `PagingSystem.cpp` implementation file.
+Also remember that all functions are required to have proper Doxygen function documentation, so you need to create the function documentation as well for each of these functions just before each implementaiton.

-Each of the 3 accessor methods have a sub task, so define and implement them one by 1.
+Each of the 3 accessor methods have a test sub task, so define and implement them one by one.
 All 3 of these methods should be `const` member methods.
-This is commong for an accessor method, they simply return information about the current state of the object, they do not cause the state of the object to change.
+This is common for an accessor method, they simply return information about the current state of the object, they do not cause the state of the object to change.
 Declaring a member method to be a `const` member method guarantees that by calling this method the state of the